RobustBase/robust-base-docs/learn/design-principles/dependency-inversion-principle-dip.md

 - Abstractions should not depend on details.
 Details should depend on abstractions.
 ---

-*The best and easiest way to understand any of the design principles is to first have a look at the solution desing which **violates the design principle** and understand it's drawbacks then design the solution which **adheres to the design principle** and understand it's benefits.*
+*The best and easiest way to understand any of the design principles is to first design the solution which **violates the design principle** and understand it's drawbacks then re-design the solution which **adheres to the design principle** and understand it's benefits.*

 ## Example
 ---